Alphabet Books Rethought

 Contortionists, negative space, and what Claymation has to do with the Kama Sutra.

-We love books.
-And we love nontraditional takes on the traditional.
-Recently, we’ve looked at hypertextual books, ambitious carved-out reproductions of history books and Pictorial Webster’s.
+I love books.
+And I love nontraditional takes on the traditional.
+Recently, I’ve looked at hypertextual books, ambitious carved-out reproductions of history books and Pictorial Webster’s.
 Today, we look at three inspired examples of innovation on the most rudimentary gateway to language and literature: The alphabet book.

-In 2006, we had the pleasure of meeting the phenomenal Pilobolus dance company, an incredible group of choreographers and dancer-athletes who produce some of the best original work in modern dance today.
-So imagine our delight when we discovered photographer John Kane‘s The Human Alphabet — an ambitious and striking alphabet book, using the bodies of Pilobolus dancers to construct each of the letters through ingenious grips, bends and twists of the human form.
+In 2006, I had the pleasure of meeting the phenomenal Pilobolus dance company, an incredible group of choreographers and dancer-athletes who produce some of the best original work in modern dance today.
+So imagine my delight when I discovered photographer John Kane‘s The Human Alphabet — an ambitious and striking alphabet book, using the bodies of Pilobolus dancers to construct each of the letters through ingenious grips, bends and twists of the human form.

 With its superb photography, vibrant colors and jaw-dropping acrobatic contortionism, The Human Alphabet is bound to astonish.
 If language had a Kama Sutra, this would be it.